Home ยป Recipes ยป Popular ยป Baking

 CAN I USE ANY TYPE OF PANCAKE MIX FOR THIS RECIPE?

 Yes, you can use any type of pancake mix, including regular, buttermilk, whole grain, or gluten-free, depending on your dietary preferences.
+Even pumpkin spice pancake mix if you can find.

-HOW DO I REHEAT FROZEN WAFFLES?
+HOW DO I REHEAT FROZEN PUMPKIN WAFFLES WITH PANCAKE MIX?

 You can reheat frozen waffles in a toaster, toaster oven, or conventional oven until they’re warm and crispy.
 It’s not recommended to reheat them in a microwave, as they may become soft rather than crisp.